Brooks + Scarpa: Honors and awards

-Angela Brooks and Lawrence Scarpa are the recipients of the 2022 American Institute of Architects Gold Medal.
-As the institutes highest award, the Gold Medal honors an individual or pair whose significant body of work has had a lasting influence on the theory and practice of architecture.
+Scarpa and Brooks are the recipients of the 2022 American Institute of Architects Gold Medal.
+As the institute's highest award, the Gold Medal honors an individual or pair whose significant body of work has had a lasting influence on the theory and practice of architecture.
 In 2020 Brooks I received The Maybeck Award from the American Institute of Architects California.
 She is the first woman to receive the award.
 In 2018 Scarpa received the Gold Medal in Architecture from the American Institute of Architects Los Angeles Chapter.
 In 2014 Brooks + Scarpa was the recipient of the Smithsonian Cooper-Hewitt National Design Museum Award in Architecture.
-Other awards includes the 2005 Record Houses, 2003 Record Interiors, 2003 Rudy Bruner Award for Urban Excellence, 2013, 2012, 2011, 2006 and 2003 AIA COTE “Top Ten Green Building” Award and they was a finalist for the World Habitat Award, one of ten people selected worldwide.
+Other awards includes the 2005 Record Houses, 2003 Record Interiors, 2003 Rudy Bruner Award for Urban Excellence, 2013, 2012, 2011, 2006 and 2003 AIA COTE “Top Ten Green Building” Award and they were a finalist for the World Habitat Award, one of ten people selected worldwide.
 In 2004 The Architectural League of New York selected Scarpa as an “Emerging Voice” in architecture.
 Their work has been exhibited at the National Building Museum in Washington, DC, Museum of Contemporary Art(MOCA) and at numerous other venues worldwide.
 They have been Featured in NEWSWEEK and Scarpa appeared on The Oprah Winfrey Show.
 In 2009 Interior Design Magazine honored them with their Lifetime Achievement Award.
 In 2009, Angela Brooks received the USA Network "Character Approved" Award.

 In 2010, the firm received the National and State of California AIA Firm Award, for 19 years of "consistent excellent work, including its seamless lending of architecture, art, and craft."

 Co-principals Brooks and Huber are National AIA Young Architects Award awardees (Brooks 2009, Huber 2017).
 Brooks is a Fellow of the American Institute of Architects.
 Brooks is the recipient of the 2020 National and State of California Citizen Architect award and the 2020 State of California's American Institute of Architects "Maybeck Award" for her lifetime body of work.
 Brooks is also the 2010 recipient of the “Character Approved” Award by USA Network for her “unparalleled ability to marry aesthetics, affordability and sustainability in the built environment”.